dkallen78/Mathemagicus-Version-2.0/README.md

 The Time Spell doesn't do anything else other than stop the timer from counting down.
 It works, it was pretty simple.

 The Reduce Terms Spell was kind of tricky but it works well.
-For everything but division I just divided the terms by 2 and calculated a new answer and put those value into the terms[] array.
+For everything but division I just divided the terms by 2 and calculated a new answer and put those values into the terms[] array.
 Then I copied the two lines of code that put the problem onto the screen.

 ## 11/22/17